Cardamine flexuosa: Description

-This is a small flowering plant growing to a height of no more than 30 cm, usually perennial, with few short, erect stems.
+This is a small flowering plant growing to a height of no more than 30 cm, usually annual or short-lived perennial, with few short, erect stems.
 The leaves pinnate, mostly at the base, each with about 5 pairs of rounded leaflets.
-Flowers very small, white, 3 – 4 mm across with 6 stamens.
+Flowers very small, white, 3–4 mm across with 6 stamens.
 Fruits of C. flexuosa generally do not overtop the flowers, a feature distinguishing it from Cardamine hirsuta.

 Distribution

-Common throughout the British Isles and Europe.
+It is native to the British Isles, Europe, North Africa, Turkey and Iran and widely introduced elsewhere.

 Habitat

 In Ireland common in woods shady and damp places.

 Uses

-In Northeast Indian State, Manipur, it is eaten and often used as garnishing Eromba and known as Chaantruk.
+In the Northeast Indian state of Manipur, where it is known as chaantruk, C. flexuosa is eaten as an aromatic herb, often used to garnish eromba.